Codes & Standards - Subscribe

 Compressed hydrogen gas vehicle fuel containers

-This is the second edition of CSA/ANSI HGV 2, Compressed hydrogen gas vehicle fuel containers.
-It supersedes the previous edition published in 2014.
+This is the third edition of CSA/ANSI HGV 2, Compressed hydrogen gas vehicle fuel containers.
+It supersedes the previous editions published in 2021 and 2014.

 The major changes to this edition include the following:

 a) incorporation of requirements from CSA B51, Part 2; and

 b) harmonization and clarification of test requirements.

 This Standard is considered suitable for use for conformity assessment within the stated scope of the Standard.

 CSA Group acknowledges that the development of this Standard was made possible, in part, by the financial support of Natural Resources Canada.